labanyapaul/Empirical_Research/README.md

 - Out of the 10 landfills collected, we have only 3 that intersected with the DHS data.
 However, out of those 3 only 2 had full information.
 For 1 specific landfill there was no control group for 2008, hence it had to be dropped.
 Therefore the 2 cities we analyse are Accra and Kumasi, landfills Agbogbloshie and Oti.

   KENYA:
 - Out of the 7 landfills collected, we have only 3 that intersected with the DHS data.
 However, there was 2 cities.
-2 landfills resided in Nairobi (Kireba and Dandora), and 1 landfill in Mombasa (Mawemi).
+2 landfills resided in Nairobi (Kibera and Dandora), and 1 landfill in Mombasa (Maweni).
 - However, there was only relevant data for 2014 (dhs clusters).

 # Input